8Klaro8/Blog-Content/README.md

 # Blog-Content
-You can add, delete and edit content in this Blog site
+You can add, delete and edit content in this Blog site.
+Included: RESTful, Flask, CKEditor, etc...
+See requirements.txt